 National Trust Main Street Center Four Point Approach™

 The Main Street Center Four Point Approach™ is a preservation-based economic development tool that provides a foundational method for local efforts to revitalize downtown historic and commercial districts.
-As an essential component of the method, Montana communities utilize their local assets—historic architecture, cultural resources and heritage, local enterprise and community pride.
-The four points of the Main Street approach allow Montana communities to harness local ideas and goals in a unified and organized community revitalization effort.
+As an essential component of the method, Montana communities utilize their local assets—historic architecture, cultural and natural resources and heritage, local enterprise and community pride.
+The four points of the Main Street approach (described below) allow Montana communities to harness local ideas and goals in a unified and organized community revitalization effort.

 Economic restructuring strengthens a community's existing economic assets while diversifying its economic base.
 This is accomplished by retaining and expanding successful businesses to provide a balanced commercial mix, sharpening the competitiveness and merchandising skills of business owners, and attracting new businesses that the market can support.
 Converting unused or underused commercial space into economically productive property also helps boost the profitability of the district.
-The goal is to build a commercial district that responds to the needs of today's consumers.
+The goal is to build a sustainable commercial district that responds to the needs of today's consumers.